Chapel Hill Transit: History

 In 1992, Chapel Hill Transit teamed up with the Triangle Clean Cities Coalition and Ebus, a California company that manufactures electric buses, to demonstrate a 22-passenger bus that promised cleaner air and reduced dependence on foreign fuels.
 This vehicle demonstration followed an earlier one arranged by the Public Transportation Division of the North Carolina Department of Transportation.
 In the earlier demonstration, a Transteq hybrid bus was transported from daily use in Denver, Colorado, and made available for test drives on the Chapel Hill Transit lot.
 In February 2006, K. Stephen Spade, a former Des Moines Metropolitan Transit Authority employee, was hired as the transportation director for the Town of Chapel Hill.
 In August 2006, Chapel Hill Transit announced that their buses will be equipped with GPS tracking devices, allowing the bus riders to check the arrival time of the buses using the internet and their cell phone.
 The project was completed by NextBus Inc. Fourteen bus stops would also have digitized signs showing the estimated arrival times of buses.
 These signs were controversial, as the cost of installing them was almost $1 million.
 In September 2006, Chapel Hill Transit announced plans to begin purchasing hybrid buses.
 The town planned to buy as many as nineteen new buses: three hybrids, several extra-long and the rest standard size.
 In October 2006, the Chapel Hill Town Council approved the purchase of sixteen new Chapel Hill Transit buses at a cost of $5.8 million from Gillig Corp.
 Federal grants provided about $5.2 million, and the town provided approximately $600,000 in local funds.
 Three of these sixteen new buses run on diesel-electric drivetrains.
 The rest of the buses are mostly powered by Detroit Diesel series 50 engines.
 The buses, delivered in July 2007, expanded the system and replaced older buses.
 The town had an additional $1.7 million in federal funding which was sufficient to purchase four 60-foot articulated buses, each with two sections that allow them to flex in the middle.
 All of the purchased buses were low-floor buses with interior floors at curb level.

 Fixed Route Service

-The Chapel Hill Transit system consists of 24 weekday routes and 9 weekend routes.
-5 of the weekday routes are considered express routes and are designated with an X, with the exception of route 420.
-The basic hours of operation are from early morning to evening.
-Connections to GoTriangle, Orange County Transportation Authority, and PART are available.
-Each fixed route vehicle is equipped with a bike rack mounted on the front of the bus with capacity for two bicycles.
+The Chapel Hill Transit system consists of 20 routes, however, during weekends, only 9 routes run.
+3 of the weekday routes are considered express routes and are designated with an X. The basic hours of operation are from early morning to evening.
+Connections to GoTriangle, Orange County Transportation Authority, and PART are available at Manning Drive.
+Each fixed route vehicle is equipped with a bike rack, which can take two bikes, and Wi-Fi.

-3 "Safe Ride" routes operate on Thursday, Friday, and Saturday evenings when the university is in session.

 A Senior Shuttle route operates weekdays making 7 stops each hour, in a loop, to destinations in Chapel Hill and Carrboro.
 The Senior Shuttle route uses alternative vehicles to accommodate passengers with restricted mobility.